AlexSchuy/2020-08-27-usatlas-recast-tutorial/_episodes/08-scaling.md

 #### Cross Section and Filter Factor

 If the MC generator indiscriminately produced the full range of events for a given process, this would just require scaling the histogram for each MC sample by the predicted production cross section &sigma; after dividing by the sum of event weights.
 In practice though, generators will sometimes apply filters during event generation to focus on producing events that will be of interest for physics analyses.
-In this case, the generator needs to provide a "filter efficiency" (set to 1 b default) that represents the expected fraction of events that make it past these filters and into the MC samples.
+In this case, the generator needs to provide a "filter efficiency" (set to 1 by default) that represents the expected fraction of events that make it past these filters and into the MC samples.

 #### k-factor